Perfect In-N-Out Burger Double Double Animal Style

 Think of it kind of like an onion jam.
 Set aside.

 In-N-Out makes their burgers in 2oz patties.
 On the Double-Double there are two patties, so a ¼ pound per burger total.
 Now here is the first tweak on the recipe.
-If you’re going make it at home and you’re going to make it even better, you might as well make it bigger!
+If you’re going to make it at home and you’re going to make it even better, you might as well make it bigger!

 We use 1/3 of a pound per burger, so two 3.33oz patties.
 Roll each 3.33oz burger into a small meatball.
 Now, smash it down on a cutting board or baking pan to make it nice and thin.
 You’ll want it to be about the size of your burger buns.

-The difference between the In-N-Out burgers and other “smash burgers” like Five Guys or Shake Shack is that they smash the burger before placing on the grill or pan.
+The difference between the In-N-Out burgers and other “smash burgers” like Five Guys or Shake Shack is that they smash the burger before placing it on the grill or pan.
 The other guys place the meatball on the pan and then smash it while cooking.
 It really makes a different texture and flavor so if you want the real In-N-Out experience then press those burgers first.

 Once you have your burgers smashed season one side only with a little salt and fresh ground pepper.
 Since the burgers are so thin you will only need to season one side.

 Heat a non-stick frying pan or griddle over med to med-high heat.
 Place the burgers seasoned side down in the pan and then spread some plain yellow mustard on the uncooked side of each patty.
 This is one of the secrets to Animal Style.
 Yes, they are mustard fried, and they are delicious!

 Once the burgers are done on one side, flip them over and add one slice of American cheese to each patty.
 When the cheese just starts to soften and a portion of the grilled onions to one patty.
 This will be the bottom patty on your completed burger.
 Cook until the cheese is melted and the burger is done.
 It does not take long since the patties are so thin.
 Watch carefully so you don’t overcook them.